 We slept in camping parks 4 out of 6 nights, crossed Sintra National Park, discovered a couple of truly unique secret beaches and besides many cans of tuna, tasted some local cuisine speciality (which now takes a place in my “top 5 favourite portuguese dishes”).
 We skipped entering the big cities like Lisbon and Sintra.
 Best decision you can make considering the weather.
 It would be a self torturing getting stuck in the traffic jams.
 Summer vacation is for quality beach time – swim, tan and play Volleyball!
 Cities and cultural stuff – that´s for winter!

-Road trip itinerary – explore the beaches near Lisbon
+Road trip itinerary – exploring the beaches near Lisbon

-Day 1: Porto – Nazareth, Praia da Grelha
+Day 1: Porto – Nazareth, Praia da Gralha

 Day 2: Sintra – Cascais NP